Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 25. ### Question25
-True or False: When multiple teams work together on the same product, each team should maintain a separate Product Backlog.
+True or False: When multiple teams work together on the same Product, each team should maintain a separate Product Backlog.

 - [ ] True.
 - [x] False.